openhab/openhabian/docs/openhabian-amanda.md

 ==========

 Find below a terminal session log of a manually started backup run.
 It's showing the three most important commands to use.
-They all can be started as user "backup" only, interactively or via cron, and you always need to specify the config to use.
+They all can be started as user _backup_ only, interactively or via cron, and you always need to specify the config to use.
 You can have multiple backup configs in parallel use.

-The amcheck command is meant to remind you to put in the right removeable storage medium such as a tape or SD card, but for the AWS and local/NAS-mounted directory based backup configs, we don't have removable media.
-So don't get confused, amcheck is not needed.
+The `amcheck` command is meant to remind you to put in the right removeable storage medium such as a tape or SD card, but for the AWS and local/NAS-mounted directory based backup configs, we don't have removable media.
+So don't get confused, `amcheck` is not a required step.
-The amdump command will start the backup run itself.
+The `amdump` command will start the backup run itself.
-The result will be mailed to you (if your mail system wass properly configured which is currently not the case with openHABian).
+The result will be mailed to you (if your mail system was properly configured which is currently not the case with openHABian).
-You can run "amreport <config>" at any time to see a report on the last backup run for that config.
+You can run `amreport <config>` at any time to see a report on the last backup run for that config.

 ```
 backup@pi:~$ amcheck openhab-dir